Amport

 Amport is a village and civil parish in the Test Valley district of Hampshire, England, a few miles west of Andover.
 It incorporates the small hamlet of East Cholderton and has a population of about 1,200.

 There is a village green is surrounded by thatched cottages.
 The village lies in the valley of the Pillhill Brook, a tributary of the River Anton and thence the River Test, a chalk stream famous for its trout-fishing, and for those who enjoy a country walk, there are many attractive routes.

+History

+The village takes its name from the river Ann (shortened to Am) and the medieval landowner of the village Hugh de Port, recorded in the Domesday Book.

+In November 1830, the village was the site of a small industrial riot when local labourers destroyed machinery and demanded wage increases.

 Landmarks

-Amport House on the outskirts of the village occupied was originally home to the Marquesses of Winchester; it has gardens designed by celebrated architect, Edwin Lutyens and laid out by Gertrude Jekyll.
-The House is now a hotel but was previously home to the Royal Army Chaplains' Department and The Museum of Army Chaplaincy.
+Amport House on the outskirts of the village occupied was originally home to the Marquesses of Winchester.
+The first Marquis was Lord of the Manor of Amport William Paulet who was elevated to Marquis in 1551.
+The Manor house was rebuilt on the site of an Earlier Elizabethan mansion destroyed by fire and was the Headquarters of RAF Maintenance Command from 1939 until 1960.
+The house has gardens designed by celebrated architect, Edwin Lutyens and laid out by Gertrude Jekyll.
+The House is now a hotel but was previously home to the Royal Army Chaplains' Department in the 1970s and The Museum of Army Chaplaincy.

 Amport's greatest attraction, however, is the world-renowned Hawk Conservancy Trust, where skilled falconers daily fly a wide variety of hawks, owls and eagles, including two American bald eagles.